 David Mossley BA(hons), MPhil, PhD, MBA, MCMI, AFHEA taught philosophy at the University of Durham and Birkbeck College, University of London before joining the Subject Centre for Philosophical and Religious Studies in 2001.
 The Centre was part of the Higher Education Academy and promoted developments in learning and teaching and staff development in higher education.
 He was Centre Manager there and worked with colleagues across the UK managing high-profile projects, including work on ethics in applied contexts.
 He later worked at the Higher Education Academy in York as Senior Advisor for all subject centres and as Academic Lead for On-Line Learning and for Open Education leading multiple development projects and programmes across the UK.
 He holds four degrees, including a doctorate in philosophy from the University of Durham and an MBA from the Open University.
-He is a qualified PRINCE2 Practitioner in Project Management.
-He is certified for Business Metrics for Data-Driven Companies by Duke University on Coursera.
+He is a qualified PRINCE2 Practitioner in Project Management, and holds data analysis and other management qualifications.

 David led a successful multi-million-pound project in the development of open practice and open resources in higher education across the UK.